 - In the first instance, please contact your funeral director to discuss the complaint.

-- If the funeral director can not resolve the dispute to your satisfaction, please contact SAIF Business Centre.
-This Complaints Procedure document explains what will happen:
+- If the funeral director can not resolve the dispute to your satisfaction, please follow SAIF’s Complaints Procedure, outlined in the document below:

 If you are not satisfied with SAIF’s Complaints Procedure, you may wish to pursue your case with an external, independent organisation.
 Our consumer protection scheme is run in conjunction with the Centre for Effective Dispute Resolution.

 A client taking a SAIF member to conciliation will have to pay a fee of £100 and for arbitration will have to pay a fee of £200 which will be returned if their claim is successful.
 This is to protect our members against malicious claims motivated solely by money.